 Tricks may have been unimpressed by Onix, but he seems well up on city gossip.

 It wasn’t unusual for Elizabethan brides to be pregnant on their wedding day; I’ve read that around 25% were.

 Social historians attribute this to the custom variously referred to as betrothal, espousal, contracting, or hand-fasting.
-A couple exchanged vows to marry de presenti (in the present) or de futuro (in the future).
+A couple exchanged vows to marry de presenti (i.e. now) or de futuro (in the future).
 The vows were usually made before witnesses, and often involved the exchange of little gifts or rings.

 However, a betrothal de presenti was binding even though not strictly legal.
-Many betrothed couples considered themselves as good as married, with predictable results.
+Many betrothed couples considered themselves married, with predictable results.

-The church may not have approved but the wider community was less concerned, provided the wedding took place before the baby was born.
+The church might not have approved but the wider community was less concerned, provided the wedding took place before the baby was born.
 Otherwise the child’s legal status was compromised.
 However, a percentage of the poor probably never bothered with a wedding.
-As they had little or nothing to leave their children, rights of inheritance would have been irrelevant.
+As they had little or nothing to leave their children, rights of inheritance were irrelevant.

-A betrothal de futuro could be broken off by mutual consent, but if the couple had sexual intercourse then it became binding, too.
+A betrothal de futuro could be broken off by mutual consent, but if the couple had sexual intercourse then it too became binding.